 My go-to workout for almost any day is Pilates.
 Because I don’t always want to sweat too much and I like to focus on low-impact exercise, it’s perfect.
 It strengthens muscles, improves postural alignment and flexibility.

 Even though it might look easy if you’ve never tried it, many Pilates moves work the core, and even the simplest one can be very challenging.

 Pilates works in all the areas of the body and is excellent for staying toned and healthy.

-There are quite a few different types of Pilates workouts you’ll find online – some using props, others requiring only a mat.
+There are quite a few different types of Pilates machine for sale online – some using props, others requiring only a mat.
 Try as many as you can so you can see which works best for you!

 For some people, yoga and Pilates may seem very similar.
 And they are!
 Both have numerous health benefits to stress relief, developing flexibility, strength, control, and endurance.

 The main and most prominent difference is that yoga focuses on spirituality as well.
 But don’t get spooked – there can be as much or as little of it as you’d like, and it’s never preachy.

 Yoga has many different styles.
 From active and fast-paced Vinyasa flow, slower Hatha class where you hold poses longer to restorative style yoga, aiming to work on your flexibility and relaxation.

 Do some research and find a teacher that speaks best to you and a style that works best for your fitness needs.
 I personally love a slower class to unwind after a long stressful day.